ikolokotronis/React-TodoApp/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Easy to manage todo list with with a time tracker
+Easy to manage todo list with a time tracker

 ### Built With